superdex/esignature-recipes-python/README.md

 * Using a webhook to receive status changes.
 See app/lib_master_python/ds_webhook.py
 * Authenticating with the Signature REST API.
 See app/lib_master_python/ds_authentication.py

+## API Logging Feature
+The application also enables you to easily view your account’s API logs.
+It shows all API requests to your demo account, from this application, and from others including the DocuSign web tool.

 ## Try it on Heroku
-Use the deploy button to immediatelty try this app on Heroku.
+Use the deploy button to immediately try this app on Heroku.
 You can use Heroku’s free service tier, no credit card is needed.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)